Applies to: Exchange Online, Exchange Online Protection

 Q. For how long are messages kept in the quarantine?

 A. By default, spam-quarantined messages are kept in the quarantine for 15 days, while quarantined messages that matched a transport rule are kept in the quarantine for 7 days.
 After this period of time the messages are deleted and are not retrievable.
 The retention period for quarantined messages that matched a transport rule is not configurable.
 However, the retention period for spam-quarantined messages can be lowered via the Retain spam for (days) setting in your content filter policies.
-For more information, see Configure your content filter policies.
+For more information, see Configure your spam filter policies.

 Q. Can I release or report more than one quarantined message at a time?